The NHS has embarked on a journey to become one of the safest healthcare systems in the world as part of the NHS Long Term Plan.

 We share the learning from incidents reported to us and update on relevant topics via our local intelligence networks and via newsletters.

-Lawful destruction of controlled drugs
+Disposal of controlled drugs

 Amendments to the Misuse of Drugs Regulations 2001 require private prescriptions or requisitions for medicines containing schedule 2 and 3 controlled drugs to be issued on controlled stationery bearing a unique prescriber identification number (PIN).
+Practitioners providing such treatment of disease, disorder or injury should ensure they are appropriately registered, indemnified, and where necessary registered with the Care Quality Commission (CQC).
+More information about the scope of CQC registration is available on the CQC website.

 If you have a PIN and need to order controlled stationery for prescribing you can obtain this from Primary Care Support England via their website.